AndrewYang2024/AndrewYang2024.github.io/_posts/2020-12-24-Perverts-Guide-Monetary-Policy.md

 That is to say, the essence of pornography is the bureaucratization of desire.

 The sex bureaucracy is more than a fanciful metaphor.
-The term was coined in a California Law Review article of the same name.